 You need to be aware that this translates to making your whole team uncommon in comparison to other teams or even companies.
 Another good thing, right?

 Last but not least, you need to remind yourself of one critical thing - all of those habits were not to make you look great.
-That was meant to be only a side effect of helping your whole team be more effective in fulfilling its mission.
+That was meant to be only a side effect of helping your whole software development team be more effective in fulfilling its mission.
 Does such a goal sound reasonable?

 Regardless of that, if you really feel you have plateaued and in need of more habits, you can build your own!